← Back to ResourcesBreed Guides

 CRITICAL Beagle owner knowledge.
 Pancreatitis common in Beagles after fatty food + garbage ingestion.
 Can be life-threatening.

-Symptoms (typically 12–48 hours after fatty food binge):
+Symptoms (typically 12 to 48 hours after a fatty-food binge):

 • Vomiting (often repeated)

-• Severe abdominal pain (hunched posture, painful belly when touched, “praying position” with front legs down + back end up)
+• Severe abdominal pain.
+Hunched posture, painful belly when touched, and the classic “praying position” with the front legs down and back end up.

 • Lethargy

-Calgary 24-hour ER vets: CARE Centre, Western Veterinary Specialist Centre, VCA Canada West, McKnight Veterinary Hospital.
+Calgary 24-hour ER options: CARE Centre, Western Veterinary Specialist Centre, and VCA Canada West Veterinary Specialists.

-Prevention: garbage management, NO fatty table scraps (turkey skin, bacon grease, butter, cheese), holiday food management (Thanksgiving, Christmas), restrict cooked bones, slow-feed bowls reduce gulping.
+Prevention: tight garbage management, no fatty table scraps (turkey skin, bacon grease, butter, cheese), real vigilance around Thanksgiving and Christmas leftovers, no cooked bones, and a slow-feed bowl to reduce gulping.

-When in doubt: any Beagle with vomiting + lethargy + appetite loss after potential fatty food access = ER vet visit.
-Better safe than sorry.
-Plan for at least one pancreatitis ER visit during Beagle's lifetime.
-Pet insurance covers if pre-diagnosis enrollment.
+When in doubt: any Beagle showing vomiting, lethargy, and appetite loss after possible access to fatty food belongs at an ER vet.
+Plan for at least one pancreatitis visit during your Beagle's lifetime.
+Pet insurance covers it only if you enrolled before the diagnosis, so the time to sign up is on day one.

 Holiday + toxic food risks